ashdhaker/MovieMania/README.md

 ## Features

-- Users can create accounts to personalize their movie preferences, save favorite movies
+- Users can create accounts to personalize their movie preferences, save favorite movie
 - Users can create and manage their own movie lists, allowing them to curate collections of movies based on their interests and preferences